-MIFID LICENSE FOR PAN-EUROPEAN BROKERAGE, FOREX, INVESTMENT MANAGEMENT AND ADVISORY SERVICES.
+MIFID LICENSE FOR PAN-EUROPEAN BROKERAGE, INVESTMENT MANAGEMENT AND ADVISORY SERVICES.
 WEALTHTECH LICENSING

 One brokerage, Forex and investment advisory license for all Europe